ggruenhagen3/coselens/README.md

 Note that the Fisher’s combined value of pglobal/qglobal may be too conservative if the sensitivity of the pall or pind test is low.
 In our experience with cancer somatic mutation data, the indel test (pind) only reaches acceptable sensitivity levels if the sample size is large (>100) and indels are frequent.
 Otherwise, the low sensitivity of the indel test results in non-significant values of pglobal, despite the presence of substantial differential selection on substitutions.
 Thus, we recommend using pall/qall to assess significance of differential selection on substitutions, while restricting pglobal/qglobal to datasets with large sample sizes and genes in which indels are the main subject of selection.

 # Example
-Coselenss was developed to discover epistatic interactions between cancer genes in specific cancer types.
+Coselens was developed to discover epistatic interactions between cancer genes in specific cancer types.
 To do that, we searched for differential selection in cancer genes when mutations in another cancer gene were present/absent.
 As an example, we took a somatic mutation dataset built from biopsies from patients with colorectal cancer (COAD) and split them into two groups, those with mutations in APC and those without mutations in APC.
 Let's begin, by loading these two mutation datasets.

 ```
-library("coselenss")
+library("coselens")
-data("group1", package = "coselenss")  # mutations from patients with    mutations in APC
+data("group1", package = "coselens")  # mutations from patients with    mutations in APC
-data("group2", package = "coselenss")  # mutations from patients without mutations in APC
+data("group2", package = "coselens")  # mutations from patients without mutations in APC
-data("cancer_genes", package = "coselenss")  # cancer genes
+data("cancer_genes", package = "coselens")  # cancer genes
 ```

 Next, let's detect differential selection in genes with APC in COAD (runtime ~5.5 minutes on a laptop).

 ```
-coselenss_res = coselenss(group1, group2, subset.genes.by = cancer_genes)
+coselens_res = coselens(group1, group2, subset.genes.by = cancer_genes)
 ```

-Use ```head(coselenss_res)```, the output should look like this:
+Use ```head(coselens_res)```, the output should look like this:

 | gene_name | num.drivers.group1 | num.drivers.group2 | pmis | ptrunc | pall | pind| pglobal | qall    |qglobal |
 |-----------|--------------------|--------------------|------|--------|------|-----|---------|---------|--------|